MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-adjust-settlement-exchange-rates-for-vat-entries.md

 ---
-title: How to Adjust Settlement Exchange Rates for VAT Entries
+title: Adjust Settlement Exchange Rates for VAT Entries (Australia)
-description: You can use the Adjust Settlement Exch.
-Rates batch job to settle VAT entries according to the government exchange rate as defined in the Currency Exchange Rate table.
+description: Use a batch job to settle VAT entries according to the government exchange rate in the Australian version of Business Central.
 author: SorenGP

 ms.service: dynamics365-business-central